gnotaras/wordpress-add-meta-tags/readme.txt

 License: Apache License v2
 License URI: http://www.apache.org/licenses/LICENSE-2.0.txt

-A Free yet feature rich metadata plugin that can optimize your web site for more efficient indexing of your content and easier sharing.
+A Free yet feature rich metadata plugin that can optimize your web site for more efficient indexing and easier sharing of your content.

 == Description ==

-_Add-Meta-Tags_ is a Free metadata plugin for the _WordPress Publishing Platform_ that can optimize your web site for more efficient indexing of your content and easier sharing.
+_Add-Meta-Tags_ is a Free metadata plugin for the _WordPress Publishing Platform_ that can optimize your web site for more efficient indexing and easier sharing of your content.
 It achieves this by generating machine friendly information about your content, called **metadata**, according to widely used standard specifications.
 More specifically, _Add-Meta-Tags_ can generate the _description_ and _keywords_ meta tags, _Opengraph_, _Schema.org_ microdata and JSON+LD data, _Twitter Cards_ and _Dublin Core_ metadata for your _WordPress_ content and archives, your _WooCommerce_ products and product groups, _BuddyPress_ profiles, and more.

 It also supports advanced _title customization_ letting you take control of the title generation on every part of the web site.
 Moreover, a basic _breadcrumb trail_ generator is provided for use with hierarchical post types.
 Last, but not least, it lets you customize the _locale_ on a per post basis generating a proper `hreflang` link for a signle language and, also, is out-of-the-box compatible with _WPML_ and _Polylang_ multilingual plugins (through the WPML language configuration file that ships with the plugin).